davidovich/summon/README.md

 ├── assets
 │   ├── text.txt
 │   └── summon.config.yaml
-├── boxer
-│   └── box.go
 ├── go.mod
 ├── go.sum
 └── summon
     └── summon.go
 ```

+There is an example setup at https://github.com/davidovich/summon-example-assets.
+Use this structure to bootstrap your own data provider.

 You just need to populate the `assets` directory with your own data.

 The `boxer/` directory is used to provide Boxes to be found by [packr2](https://github.com/gobuffalo/packr/tree/master/v2).
 The `summon/` directory is the entry point to the summon library, and creates the main executable.

-There is an example setup at https://github.com/davidovich/summon-example-assets.

 The `assets/summon.config.yaml` contains a configuration file to customize summon.
 You can define: